yuriysemen/CloudFront_Formation_BitBucketPipeLine/README.md

 ## First deployment

+### AWS CloudFormation Deployments' data bucket
+AWS CloudFormation uses the S3 bucket to upload some deployments' intermediate data.
+So, before triggering the first build - you need to create such a bucket for AWS CloudFormation.
+You should put the name of that bucket into `bitbucket-pipelines.yml` file.
+That data is using only between `package` and `deploy` stages of AWS CloudFormation stack.
+So, best practice is to configure automatic deleting files from the bucket after some period e.g., 30 days.

 ### Invalidation of AWS CloudFront distribution cache
 During the first deployment, there is no distribution yet.
 Id of the distribution is required to invalidate the AWS CloudFront cache.
 I commented 2 lines in `bitbucket-pipelines.yml` to avoid build issues.
 After the first deployment, you can use the id of created distribution and uncomment that lines.
 Remember that there are different distributions for different environments.